datstartup/ubuntuopenbox/_posts/2020-06-08-crontab-basic.md

   - crontab
 ---

-Cron is for schedule tasks.
+Cron is for scheduling tasks.

 ### 1. Basic terms